WrightGroupSRI/cathy/README.md

 Then activate the environment:
 `conda activate cathyEnv`

+Subsequent package installations with pip and conda, as detailed in the next section, should be done with this new environment activated.

 ### Installing special dependencies

 cathy depends on the following packages which are currently only available on the Wright Group gitlab on panoptes.
 If you are not on the internal network, you will need to [set up remote access](https://wrightgroup.sri.utoronto.ca/tiki-download_file.php?fileId=278) and replace "panoptes.sri.utoronto.ca" in the links below with "localhost":